 To help you find credible and accurate information on car insurance in North Carolina, MoneyGeek collected expert advice from trusted professionals.
 The perspectives and opinions expressed are those of the individual contributor.

 - What are the key factors drivers in North Carolina should look for when searching for the best auto insurance coverage?

 - What steps can drivers in North Carolina take to find affordable car insurance?

 - How do regulations and rules in North Carolina impact insurance pricing and how consumers might shop for coverage?

 - Centers for Disease Control and Prevention.
-"Sobering Facts: Drunk Driving in North Carolina."
-Accessed March 13, 2020.
+"Sobering Facts: Alcohol-Impaired Driving State Fact Sheets."
+Accessed December 28, 2020.

 - Experian.
 "2019 Consumer Credit Review."
 Accessed March 2, 2020.